Accession Number: C.2020.26.1

 Credit Line: Gift of CW5 Douglas Englen, 160th SOAR, Ret.

-On May 1, 2011, at 10:30 p.m. local time, two blackhawk helicopters piloted by Army aviators transported 23 SEALs, an interpreter, and a combat dog from a U.S. base in Jalalabad, Afghanistan to Osama bin Laden's compound in Abbotabad, Pakistan.
-Two additional Chinook helicopters followed into Pakistan with extra fuel and a backup force.
+On May 1, 2011, at 10:30 p.m. local time, two Blackhawk helicopters piloted by Army aviators transported 23 SEALs, an interpreter, and a combat dog from a U.S. base in Jalalabad, Afghanistan to Osama bin Laden's compound in Abbottabad, Pakistan.
+Two additional Chinook helicopters followed them into Pakistan with extra fuel and a backup force.
 One of the backup Chinook helicopters was piloted by Douglas M. Englen, 3rd Command Chief Warrant Officer of the U.S. Army’s Special Operations Aviation Command.